-From the above table and chart, it appears that the plant has not met the minimum availability of 95 % since COD, for some months.
-Harmattan cannot confirm if the unavailability of the plant is due to unscheduled maintenance as only one incident report was provided which does not correspond with the multiple months of unavailability seen in the Figure 9-2figure above.
+From the above table and chart, it appears that the plant has not met the minimum availability of 95 % since COD for several months.
+Harmattan cannot confirm if the unavailability of the plant was due to unscheduled maintenance as only one incident report was provided which does not correspond with the multiple months of lower than guaranteed availability seen in the Figure 9-2 above.
 The Operator has indicated that the availability of the plant was mainly affected by load shedding.
-Harmattan recommends that the Operator submit the unscheduled maintenance reports if available for the high unavailability months to confirm this.
+Harmattan recommends that the Operator submit the unscheduled maintenance reports if available to confirm this.